'Killing It's' Stephanie Noguera Is Using Her Platform to Inspire the Next Gen of Deaf Actors

 Snake hunting aside, the show aims to critique class and capitalism, highlighting the lengths at which people will go to be financially secure.
 “There is a deeper storyline about relationships: the relationship with Craig and family, relationships between friends as well as money, how we can become successful and strive for that American dream,” Nogueras shares.
 “The writers are brilliant, just completely brilliant.”

 Camille, like Nogueras, is deaf, and she is one of the few deaf characters currently on television.
-Deaf representation within communities of color is especially limited.
-For the New Jersey native, being among the first to represent Latinx deaf people onscreen means that she can advocate for others to follow in her path.
+Deaf representation within communities of colour is especially limited.
+For her, being among the first to represent Latinx deaf people onscreen means that she can advocate for others to follow in her path.

 “

-"My hope is in the future, we’ll see more deaf actors of color on screen, showing more diversity."
+"My hope is in the future, we’ll see more deaf actors of colour on screen, showing more diversity."

 ”

-“Counseling and mentoring are some things I enjoy as well,” Nogueras says.
-“My hope is in the future, we’ll see more deaf actors of color on screen, showing more diversity, as well as actors who are deaf with additional disabilities.
+“Counselling and mentoring are some things I enjoy as well,” Nogueras says.
+“My hope is in the future, we’ll see more deaf actors of colour on screen, showing more diversity, as well as actors who are deaf with additional disabilities.
 Just having a more positive light within the community displayed on screen.”

 Advertisement